SuperPWA/super-progressive-web-apps/readme.txt

 ### About us

 We are a duo who got excited about the idea.
-Our mission is simple: Help you build an awesome PWA that users would want to have on their home screen.
+Our mission is simple: Help you build an awesome PWA that your users would want to have on their home screen.

 When we first heard about PWA we wanted to learn everything about it.
 We have spent countless hours learning and wants to share it with the world.